Lawmakers blast government handling of Ebola on American soil

 "I will tell you, as the director of CDC, one of the things I fear about Ebola is that it could spread more widely in Africa.
 If this were to happen, it could become a threat to our health system and the healthcare we give for a long time to come," Frieden.
 He was testifying before a House oversight and investigations subcommittee that returned from an election-year recess to scrutinize the U.S. response to the disease.

-Dr. Daniel Varga, chief clinical officer of the Texas hospital system that employs the nurses, apologised for mistakes in Duncan's treatment.
+Dr. Daniel Varga, chief clinical officer of the Texas hospital system that employs the nurses, apologized for mistakes in Duncan's treatment.

 Murphy welcomed Varga's "statement of honesty" but pointed out that Frieden and four other administration officials at the witness table had not made similar admissions.